 Identification of Confidential Information should be in line with any legal or contractual restrictions to which the Market Participant may be subject.

-Market Participants should limit access to and protect Confidential Information, and be guided as follows:
+Market Participants should limit access to and protect Confidential Information, and to this end:

-Market Participants should not disclose Confidential Information except to those internal or external parties who have a valid reason for receiving such information, such as to meet risk management, legal, and compliance needs;
+Market Participants should not disclose Confidential Information except to those internal or external parties who have a valid reason for receiving such information, such as to meet risk management, legal or compliance needs requirements on a need to know basis;

-Market Participants should not disclose Confidential Information to any internal or external parties under any circumstances where it appears likely that such party will misuse the information; and
+Market Participants should not disclose Confidential Information to any internal or external parties under any circumstances where it appears likely that such party will misuse the information;

-Confidential Information obtained from a Client, prospective Client or other third party is to be used only for the specific purpose for which it was given, except as provided above or otherwise agreed with a Client..
+Confidential Information obtained from a Client, prospective Client or other third party is to be used only for the specific purpose for which it was given, except as provided above or otherwise agreed with a Client;

+Market Participants should disclose to Clients at a high level how Confidential Information is shared internally in accordance with this Principle.

 INFO Principle 2 – Market Participants should not disclose Confidential Information to external parties, except under specific circumstances

 Market Participants can disclose Confidential Information only under certain circumstances.
 These may include, but are not limited to, disclosure: